 - 1. Essay on Social sciences describe facts, that is why the most often used tense is Simple Present. - 2.
 Besides that there are a lot of relative or adjective clauses being used.

-- "..... the policy prescriptions that economists make". etc.
+- "...... human activities which are grouped under ....." - prescriptions that economists make".

 Basically there are two sentences, and these sentences are grouped into one: